aloneInEntropy/RealTimeWetHair/README.md

 - Position Based Fluids by Macklin and Müller (2013), and
 - Coupling Hair with Smoothed Particle Hydrodynamics Fluids by Lin (2014)

-It was submitted on April 18th, 2025.
-(Currently ungraded).
+It was submitted on April 18th, 2025 and received a grade of 75% (distinction).

 The code is implemented using OpenGL 4.6 and C++.
 GLFW was used for windowing and GLAD for headers.
 I also used Dear ImGui for the GUI.